allenlcp/Udemy_Java_DataStruc_Algo/Notes.md

 * If the left array is at positions x to y, and the right array is at positions y+1 to z, then after the copy, positions x to z will be sorted in the original array

-### 5. Merge sort
+### 5.5 Merge sort
-* NOT an in-place algorithm (the splitting phase is in place but at merging we use temporary arrays)
+* NOT an in-place algorithm (the splitting phase is in place but at merging we use temporary arrays - however with cheap memory nowadays, shouldn't dissuade from using it)
 * O(nlogn) - base 2.
 We're repeatedly dividing the array in half during the splitting phase
 * Stable algorithm

+### 6. Quick sort
+* Divide and conquer algorithm
+* Recursive algorithm
+* Uses a pivot element to partition the array into two parts
+* Elements < pivot to its left, elements > pivot to its right
+* Pivot will then be in its correct sorted position